 So, marketers must utilize digital marketing tools that keep customers engaged and coming back, and retailers must provide excellent customer service to avoid the loss of repeat business.

-The Playbook: Choosing the right partners and digital marketing tools
+The Marketing Strategy Playbook: Choosing the right partners and digital marketing tools

 Retailers are often overwhelmed by the sheer number of e-commerce solutions and vendors out there.
 It is a matter of finding the ones that work best to help your company meet its unique needs and challenges.
 For example, when selecting customer data integration tools, it is important that the solution integrates with the third-party tools and platforms that you use.